Art inspired by Gertrude Seiberling springs up outside Akron's Stan Hywet Hall

 One of her other pieces incorporates stained glass that is fused into the steel in a nod to Stan Hywet's iconic windows and a third called "Wild Tree Flower Wind Chime" hangs from a tree made of stainless steel near the estate's Corbin Conservatory.

-Other artists whose works are part of the display include Mike Ensminger of Elyria, Kim Thomas of Seville, and Stephen Yusko of Lakewood.
+Other artists whose works are part of the display include Mike Ensminger of Elyri and Kim Thomas of Seville.

 Six more of the works are by Stan Hywet worker and artist Joe Ott, whose handy work can be found throughout the grounds from the popular children's ant slide to the holiday displays at Christmas time, including the larger than life gingerbread men.